mariochampion/gitmynotes/README.md

 `modern tech worker needs to be prepared`
-Concerned you'll be laid off and all personal notes be lost as well?
-Set up a free github repo and back up the folders that hold your personal notes
+No one can predict the future.
+Losing a job or a role shouldn't mean losing your personal macOS Notes as well.
+Set up a free GitHub repo and back up the folders that hold your personal notes.

 ## Usage